heheshek/TTRPG-center/README.md

 * [INSTALLATION](#installation)

 ## OVERVIEW
-TTRPG center is a scaleable, open-source, mobile and desktop app aimed at managing campaigns for players, unifying data to help with the flow of the gameplay.
+TTRPG center is a scaleable, open-source, mobile and desktop app aimed at managing campaigns for players, unifying data to help with the flow of gameplay.

 ## FEATURES
 * Campaign repository avalabile to its players